His Name Was Jake

 Jake was a typical young man of fourteen who enjoyed the normal boy stuff.
-Fishing, four wheeling, and playing video games was part of his life.
+Fishing, four-wheeling, and playing video games were parts of his life.
 Like many of his contemporaries, Jake was starting to find out a little more each day what kind of man he would eventually become.
-Amongst other things in his life, he found girls interesting, and had a young girl whom he called his "girl friend," though they never officially went on a date.
+Amongst other things in his life, he found girls interesting and had a young girl whom he called his "girlfriend," though they never officially went on a date.

 Jake didn't put God first.
 "Blessed are they which do hunger and thirst after righteousness: for they shall be filled" (Matthew 5:6) Jake failed to seek the kingdom of God first (Matthew 6:33).
 He should have practiced loving God with his heart, and with all his soul, and with all his strength, and with all his mind (Luke 10:27) This is the first and great commandment!
 (Matthew 22:38)